hyp3r5pace/version-control-system/README.md

     This command pretty prints the tree object provided as argument.
 The hash value of the tree object is passed as the argument.
     The hash value of tree object can be obtained from a commit object.
 By pretty printing a commit object using vcs cat-file command, hash value of a tree object can be obtained.

+- ### vcs commit
+    ```
+    command format: vcs commit [commit message]
+    ```
+    This command basically creates a snapshot of the current directory and stores it in the .vcs directory and returns a commit hashvalue (commit id), which is the id of the snapshot.
+Each snapshot stores the state of the directory at the point of time when commit command is executed.
+The latest commit is also referred to as HEAD commit.
+    HEAD: Latest commit (last commit of a repository).
+    It is essential to provide a commit message while executing a commit command.
+Without a commit message, a commit command will not execute.
+A commit message should be meaningful, which explains what are the changes that are being made in the repository since last commit.
+    If no changes has been made since last commit in the current repository, no commit will be done.
+In such case, following message will be displayed:
+    ```
+    Nothing to commit.
+No change in worktree since last commit [HEAD commit hash]
+    ```